atlarge-research/opencraft-tutorial/README.md

 While debugging your Opencraft experiments, it can be useful to see what the game and its emulated players are doing.
 Because the DAS-5 worker nodes are not accessible from the Internet, we cannot *directly* connect to the Opencraft server with our local Minecraft client.
 However, we can work around this by chaining two SSH tunnels.

 Start by running Opencraft on a DAS-5 worker node by starting an experiment or by launching the game manually.
-Next, use `preserve -llist` to identify which machine (e.g., node0XY) is running the Opencraft server.[^4] Now create two SSH tunnels from your local machine to the worker node that is running the Opencraft server, replacing `node0XY` with the correct hostname:
+Next, use `preserve -llist` to identify which machine (e.g., node0XY) is running the Opencraft server.<sup id="a4">[4](#fn4)</sup> Now create two SSH tunnels from your local machine to the worker node that is running the Opencraft server, replacing `node0XY` with the correct hostname:

 ```
 ssh -L 25565:localhost:10100 das5 ssh -L 10100:localhost:25565 node0XY